Phlip/Morelia/docs/install.rst

     Scenario: installation with source distribution

-        Given that source distribution is published on pypi When you download source distribution from pypi And unpack it
+        Given that source distribution was published on pypi When you download source distribution from pypi And unpack it
         And enter into directory "Morelia-<version>"